equinor/lighthouse-client/README.md

 Contributing, check out our [contributing guide](./CONTRIBUTING.md)

-Also, check out the [lighthouse team docs](https://github.com/equinor/lighthouse-docs) for information on how to stucture work.
+Also, check out the [lighthouse team docs](https://github.com/equinor/lighthouse-docs) for information on how to structure work.

 ## Issues ✨